-Our church maintains two cemeteries, an older one on Tomac Ave. which is located just south of where our oldest church building was, and the newer one located next to the current church building on Sound Beach Ave.
-The newer cemetery is now on a free self-guided audio tour, Click here.
+Our church maintains two cemeteries, a much older one opposite 14 Tomac Ave, which is located just south of where our oldest church building was, and the newer one located next to the current church building on 108 Sound Beach Ave.
+Both cemeteries are now on free self-guided audio tours.
+Click here.

-The Tomac Historic Burying Ground (aka Old Sound Beach Cemetery) is about one acre and has burials from 1718 to 1904.
+The Tomac Historic Burying Ground (aka Old Sound Beach Cemetery or Tomac Cemetery) is about one acre and has burials from 1718 to 1904.
 There were probably earlier burials, but there were no engraved headstones for these – only plain fieldstones.
 Tomac Burying Ground is listed on the State Register of Historic Places.
+It is opposite 14 Tomac Ave, with its rear end bordering the Innis Arden Golf Club.

 - Click HERE to see a spreadsheet list of the names of those buried there, and click on the plot value for any person to jump to the map of plots.